galaxy-iuc/parsec/docs/commands/histories.rst

 **Options**::

       --follow    If ``follow`` is ``True``, recursively fetch dataset provenance information for all inputs and their inputs, etc...
-      --help    Show this message and exit.
+      -h, --help  Show this message and exit.

 ``show_history`` command